Thomas Rousseau: Political activities

 Rousseau founded Patriot Front in the wake of the 2017 Unite the Right rally.
 Rousseau attended the rally as the leader of Vanguard America (VA)'s contingent, a group he joined as a teenager.

 In the weeks before the rally, Rousseau took control of Vanguard America's website and Discord server (Note: The primary form of communication for VA's membership and leadership) after feuding with the "Commander" of VA, Dillon Irizarry.
 As Irizarry suffered from the fallout from the rally, Rousseau used the website and Discord server to launch a new group, Patriot Front, appealing to VA members in a Discord message: "Vanguard America, as you know it, will now be the 'Patriots Front', and that the focus and goals of the group would remain the same", however, VA and Irizarry continued to operate.
 Despite participating in the rally, Rousseau has since denounced it as "bad activism" that damaged the far-right cause in the United States.
 On August 14, 2017, the VA Twitter account announced that Rousseau was no longer affiliated with the group.
 An aftereffect of Rousseau's feud with Irizarry is his refusal to use any formal title as the Patriot Front leader, rejecting the term "Commander", which had been used by VA.
 This is despite Rousseau adopting the position of "Vice-Commander" while he was in VA.
 Patriot Front's core was the "Southern Front", a regional section of the VA, and it was intended from the start to be a more strategic, savvy, careful alternative, adopting American symbols such as red, white, and blue, the bald eagle, and patriotic language.
 Rousseau has gained notability for being the only major figure in Patriot Front to reveal his identity.

-On August 5 2020, 2 patriot front members and Rousseau disguised as Antifa agents were arrested for placing stickers on and around the county courthouse in Parker County, Texas.
+On August 2, 2020, Rousseau and two Patriot Front members disguised as Antifa-affiliated individuals were arrested for placing stickers on and around the county courthouse in Parker County, Texas.
 All members admitted to the crime.

 In 2021, Rousseau attended a conference with Jared Taylor of American Renaissance, a white supremacist website and magazine.

 In 2021, Rousseau was the subject of a civil suit by the State of Virginia due to Patriot Front's defacing of a statue of African-American tennis player Arthur Ashe, which Rousseau never challenged, resulting in a default judgment pending for vandalism, should he ever set foot in Virginia again.

 In 2023, Rousseau would be named in a lawsuit by African-American singer Charles M. Murrell III for "physical and emotional challenges" stemming from what he claimed was an assault carried out by Patriot Front members during their 2018 march through Boston.
 Murrell would be represented by Human Rights First, the group that sued the organizers of Unite the Right for violence at their rally.